drvinceknight/unpeudemath/_posts/2016-10-29-anscombes-quartet-variability-and-ciw.md

 For example, the empirical distribution sees at least one individual waiting for a total of 100 time units!
 (Remember, individuals are arriving on average once every 2 time units and being served, on average every time unit!).
+Also 5% of individuals waited more than 37 time units in the empiral distribution but still for more _conservative_ distributions 5% of individuals had waits larger than:
+4.72 times units (Weibull), 4.76 time units (Exponential), 2.84 time units (Uniform) etc...

 **But** just as we mentioned when looking at Anscombe's quartet it's important to not just look at summary statistics so here is some visualisation: